 Network Demand Data (Generation)

-5.31 The Network Demand Data (Generation) element of the Maximum Demand Data will be constructed with generation output set at zero unless the generation can be considered to have a contribution to security of supply under ER P2/6, in which case the ER P2/6 level of export will be modelled.
+5.31 The Network Demand Data (Generation) element of the Maximum Demand Data will be constructed with generation output set at zero unless the output of the generator can be considered to be sufficiently reliable to have a contribution to security of supply under ER P2/6, in which case the ER P2/6 level of export will be modelled.

 5.32 The contribution of distributed generation to security of supply is dealt with in ER P2/6 through the application of F factors.
 Each Generation Installation is assigned an F factor and this represents the percentage of the generator’s declared net capacity that can be considered when assessing network security.
 ER P2/6 also uses the term ‘Persistence’ to reduce the F factor for intermittent generation, as the time period (in hours) for which its contribution to security is being assessed increases.
 Table 2-4 of ER P2/6 recommends values of ‘Persistence’; these values are dependent on the demand class being assessed.
 The value of ‘Persistence’ to be used for intermittent generation will be as stated in Table 2-4 of ER P2/6 for ‘Other outage’, using the maximum GSP (or GSP groups’) demand instead of the demand class of the demand group.

+5.32A For the avoidance of doubt, the DNOs are to assume that the network relies on the distributed generator when initially determining whether to assign an F Factor in line with P2/6.
+This value can change dependent upon whether the calculation can be undertaken in accordance with paragraph 5.5 above.

 Network Demand Data (Generation)

 5.37 The Network Demand Data (Generation) element of the Minimum Demand Data will be derived by application of a Generation Coincidence Factor to the Maximum Export Capacity of an Entry Point.
 There will be no adjustment for F factors.